playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-error-handling/index.md

 Before we do that, however, let's explore _why_ throwing an error causes the rendering of a page to fail.

-# Throwing errors causes blank screens?!
+# Throwing Errors Causes Blank Screens?!

 As shown before, when an error is thrown during a component's [render step](/posts/ffg-fundamentals-side-effects) it will fail to render any of the contents from the component's template.
 This means that the following will throw an error and prevent rendering from occurring: